Lernstick/glados/howtos/take-exam.md

 ![Search Exam Server](img/search_exam_server.jpg)

 If the search was successful, you will be prompted for approval.
 If you approve, you will be prompted for a token.
-This is the token from the exam sheet (See [Create a ticket](create-ticket.md)).
+This is the token from the exam sheet (See [Create a single ticket](create-single-ticket.md)).

 ![Insert token](img/token.png)